thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 ```

 **Key Actionable Insights**:
-- Only occupation is significantly associated with the target variable Premium Amount but its p-value is close to the significant threshold, meaning that while there is a dependency, it is not very strong.
+- Only occupation is significantly associated with the target variable Premium Amount but its p-value is close to the significance threshold, meaning that while there is a dependency, it is not very strong.
 - No significant relationships were found between categorical features and the target feature.
 - Keep categorical features for modeling.
 - Since there are no strong relationships, models like XGBoost, CatBoost, or LightGBM may better capture complex interactions.

 **Action Points from EDA**
 - Extract the useful features from `Policy Start Date` to capture hidden temporal patterns.
-- Log-tranform the target feature to handle its hight skewness.
+- Log-transform the target feature to handle its high skewness.
 - Choose models like XGBoost to naturally handle missing values, skewed numerical features, and raw categorical features without manual encoding.

 ### 4 .
 Data Preprocessing